MySQL replication between on-premise environment and Amazon Aurora via the internet

 Create an S3 bucket for backups

-In the destination AWS account, create an S3 bucket to store the DB backups.
+In the destination AWS account, create an S3 bucket to store the DB backup.

 Creating a DB cluster parameter group